Skip to main content

 Strengthen the reunion

-Just as important as the goodbye is the reunion.
-When you return, make it warm and focused.
-Put your phone down, get on their level, and reconnect fully for a few minutes.
-This teaches your child that separation ends with reconnection—reinforcing the pattern they need to internalize: you leave, and you always come back.
+The reunion matters just as much as the goodbye.
+When you come back, make it warm and focused.
+Put your phone down, get on their level, and give them your full attention for a few minutes.
+This teaches your child the pattern they need to believe: you leave, and you always come back.

 How Can Families Prepare for the First Day of School?

-The first day of school—whether it is the very first year or a new grade after summer break—is one of the most common triggers for separation anxiety in children of every age.
-Preparation in the weeks before can make a significant difference.
+The first day of school—whether it is kindergarten or a new grade after summer break—is one of the biggest separation anxiety triggers for kids of every age.
+What you do in the weeks before can make a real difference.

 Back-to-school anxiety is not just a first-day problem.
-For many children, the anticipatory anxiety begins weeks before school starts and can persist for the first several weeks of the term.
-Research on school transitions shows that children who have a structured preparation period adjust faster than those who face the change abruptly (Dockett & Perry, 2007, International Journal of Early Years Education).
+For many kids, the dread starts weeks before school begins and can hang on for the first several weeks of the term.
+Research shows that children who have a preparation period adjust faster than those who face the change cold (Dockett & Perry, 2007, International Journal of Early Years Education).

 Visit the school before the first day